palpratik56/palpratik56/README.md

 ## 📊 Dataset

+- **Kvasir and CVC-ClinicDB Dataset**: Used for image segmentation task.
 - **Iris Flower Dataset**: Used for various classification models.
 - **Kaggle’s Flight Price Dataset**: Employed in the flight price prediction project.
 - **Customer Churn Dataset**: Utilized in the churn prediction project to predict customer exits.